All Episodes

 It didn't get discussed much.

-Now, understand this is the last primary, and these are the uh are the last debate, and this is when the guys hit each other with bare knuckles and fisticuffs.
+And this is when the guys hit each other with bare knuckles and fisticuffs.

 I know what he was trying to say, and I know what he's doing.

-What he's trying to do is be brazenly blatantly upfront honest as a means of distinguishing himself and his candidacy.
+What he's trying to do is be brazenly, blatantly upfront honest as a means of distinguishing himself and his candidacy.

 What he meant was we had a Republican president, and all of us were practically forced to go along with all of his proposals and all of his spending.